oh2lre/DXrele/README.md

 DXrele
 ======

 DXrele is an irc bot to deliver radio amateur DX-infos, wx, aprs, metar, taf, solar data to your specific irc channel.
-Coding started 01.01.2014.
-Author Simo Pätäri OH2LRE.
+Coding was started on 01.01.2014.
+Author is Simo Pätäri OH2LRE.
 DXrele is under MIT license.
-Source location: https://github.com/oh2lre/DXrele If you run DXrele on your own, drop me a note.
-It would be interesting to hear your experience :)
-DX info and solar data source is DXCluster.co.uk
+Source location: https://github.com/oh2lre/DXrele.
+If you run DXrele, please drop me a note.
+It would be interesting to hear your experience :) DX info and solar data source is DXCluster.co.uk.
-Aprs and wx data source is aprs.fi
-DXrele is written in Python 2.7.3 and developed on a state-of-the-art Raspberry Pi environment
+Aprs and wx data source is aprs.fi.
+DXrele is written in Python 2.7.3 and developed on a state-of-the-art Raspberry Pi environment.

     A. Setup instructions
 Open DXrele.py, and fill your personal values to variables on